micahco/spmd/README.md

-# spmd
+# spmd — spotify metadata

-A utility for displaying metadata about what's now playing in Spotify.
+A utility for displaying metadata for the proprietary Spotify client.

 ## Usage